Skip to main content

 About the Library

-Started in 1915 by the Oakland Civic Club, the main library in Oakland was housed in several locations until its current building was completed in 1950.
+Our library started in 1915 by the Oakland Civic Club, the main library in Oakland was housed in several locations until its current building was completed in 1950.
 Originally known as the Oakland Free Public Library, its name was changed to the Ruth Enlow Library in memory of Ruth Enlow, whose father was a major benefactor of the new library.

 Since 1950, branches of the library have opened in Accident, Friendsville, Grantsville, and Kitzmiller.

-Thomas Vose, Director REL
+Thomas Vose, Director

 The Ruth Enlow Library uses its collection, programs, services, and technology to transform its community: